Solomon R. Guggenheim Museum: 1990s

-Shortly after becoming director, Krens decided to spend $24 million on renovating the Guggenheim.
-Renovation work commenced in late 1989; initially the museum remained open during the project.
-The museum building would later close for 18 months.
+Shortly after becoming director, Krens decided to spend $24 million renovating the Guggenheim.
+Work commenced in late 1989.
+The museum initially remained open, but later closed for 18 months.
 The monitor wing was restored, the 88th Street wing was converted from a conservation laboratory to a restaurant, and additional exhibition space was created at the top of the main gallery.
-The 89th Street annex was built as part of this project, and the basement was extended underneath Fifth Avenue.
-The windows were replaced, and the clerestory windows along the ramp were unsealed and restored to their original design.
-The building's exhibition space roughly doubled, allowing the museum to show six percent of the works in its collection.
+The 89th Street annex was built as part of this project, and the basement was extended under Fifth Avenue.
+The windows were replaced and the clerestory windows along the ramp were unsealed and restored to their original design.
+The building's exhibition space roughly doubled, allowing the museum to show 6 percent of its collection.

 The renovation was completed on June 27, 1992.
-The museum relocated its offices to the annex, basement, and the new Guggenheim Museum SoHo, and it moved storage space and conservation activities to other buildings.
-The completion of the annex allowed the Guggenheim to display more works from its permanent collection, as well as temporary exhibitions.
-The Guggenheim Foundation acquired 200 photographs from Robert Mapplethorpe in 1992 and renamed the annex's fourth-floor gallery after Mapplethorpe in 1993.
+The museum's offices were moved to the annex, the basement and the former Guggenheim Museum SoHo, and storage space and conservation activities were moved to other buildings.
+The new annex allowed the museum to show more works from its permanent collection, as well as temporary exhibitions.
+The foundation acquired 200 photographs from Robert Mapplethorpe in 1992 and renamed the annex's fourth-floor gallery after him in 1993.